Brettanda/friday-bot/README.md

 - [x] Add queue system for playing YouTube audio
 - [x] Add D&D dice rolling command and dialogflow intent
 - [x] Make a modern-looking icon
-- [ ] Add spam protection for the commands like `!issue`
+- [x] Add spam protection for the commands like `!issue`
 - [ ] If a role is tagged that Friday is not apart of, ignore the message.
 - [x] When music is playing and someone sends a message there is a little bit of a lag spike that occurs in the audio.
 This needs to be fixed.
 - [x] Add a search function to the `!play` command
-- [ ] Friday will sometimes stop playing a video at some point and thinks that it still is playing
+- [x] Friday will sometimes stop playing a video at some point and thinks that it still is playing
 - [ ] Add the ability to play playlists from youtube as well as adding several
 - [ ] Teach friday to see images and recognize them, then play uno with card images
 - [ ] Some commands might be able to work cross servers if getting a channel by name/id without getting the guild first
+- [ ] Make Friday still respond to messages sent while it was offline

 ## To add to the dashboard